iamkirankumaryadav/Library/Python/Pandas.md

 - Row Column Selection and Slicing
 - Filter Data
 - Data Alignment
-- Merge and Join
+- Merge, Join and Concat
-- Group By
+- Group By and Aggregate
 - Reshaping and Sorting
 - Time Series